St. Norbert College (Perth): History

-The College expanded by one class each year until 1971 when the first students entered for the Leaving Certificate examinations.
+The college expanded by one class each year until 1971 when the first students entered for the Leaving Certificate examinations.
 By this time, enrolments in Lower Secondary necessitated double streaming of classes.
-The College only enrolled boys until 1976, when girls were enrolled in Year 8.
-The College eventually eliminated lower grades, enrolling Year 8 through 12, with the neighbouring St Joseph's Primary School enrolling Year 1 through 7.
-Staffing patterns have reflected the changing nature of enrolments at the College.
+The college only enrolled boys until 1976, when girls were enrolled in Year 8.
+The college eventually eliminated lower grades, enrolling Year 8 through 12, with the neighbouring St Joseph's Primary School enrolling Year 1 through 7.

 In 1966, two Norbertines formed the staff, with Laurence Anderson O Praem as Headmaster.
 By 2005, 50 teaching staff were supported by 22 administrative and maintenance staff.
 In 2016, there were 111 teaching and non-teaching staff at St Norbert College.

 In 2008, new science facilities and a refurbished Administration Centre were completed.

-In 2010, the College began enrolling students in Year 7, in accordance with the Catholic Education Commission of Western Australia's expanded enrolment parameters.
+In 2010, the college began enrolling students in Year 7, in accordance with the Catholic Education Commission of Western Australia's expanded enrolment parameters.
 A new building, the Cappenburg Centre, was also blessed and opened in 2010.
 Italian and Japanese classes are held in the Cappenburg Centre, which is also the home of the school's Careers Office.
 In 2016, the school celebrated being founded for 50 years.